jpzk/ea-sandbox/README.md

 # evolutionary-algorithms-sandbox

-This repository is an public archive for some of my evolutionary-algorithms I implemented.
+This repository is a public repository for some of my evolutionary-algorithms I implemented.
 Use it as an alternative example for these algorithms, just in case you want to learn evolutionary algorithms, which is great!
 The publication of Hans-Georg Beyer and Hans-Paul Schwefel [http://www.cs.bham.ac.uk/~pxt/NIL/es.pdf](PDF-file) is a comprehensive introduction to evolution strategies.
 In the following descriptions are illustrated.

 ## Basic information